apptentive/apptentive-android/README.md

 you can manage your app's ratings, let your customers give you feedback, respond to customer feedback, show surveys at specific points within your app, and more.

-**Note:** For developers with apps created before June 28, 2013, please contact us to have your account upgraded to the new Message Center UI on our website.

 **Note:** API changes between versions are tracked [here](docs/APIChanges.md).

 -------------------------------------------------